 Here are five suggestions to foster better relationships between hiring managers and HR, resulting in better hiring decisions:

-- Clearly define the roles of the hiring manager and of HR.
+- Clearly define the roles of the hiring manager and HR.
 Design the process flow together.
-Failing to do so can hold up and confuse the entire process as each party assumes the other is phoning references, reviewing resumes, scheduling interviews and making job offers.
+Failing to do so can hold up and confuse the entire process as each party assumes the other is phoning references, reviewing resumes, scheduling interviews, and making job offers.
 Sometimes the HR person is too overworked to carry out every step of the assignment on time.
-(Sometimes the hiring manager is overworked as well, but only the hiring-related tasks enter into this discussion.)
+(Sometimes the hiring manager is overworked, but only the hiring-related tasks enter into this discussion.)
 Each party must respect the other; dumping unattractive tasks on one another makes the hiring process an ugly experience

 - Communicate frequently and promptly.
 Avoid he-said-she-said misunderstandings.
 Negotiate complex issues, such as workflow or qualities desired in candidates, as interactively as possible.
 Meet in person if circumstances allow.

 - Use behavioral assessments wisely.
-It is suggested that an employee behavioral assessment be given prior to the first interview.
+It is suggested that an employee behavioral assessment be given before the first interview.
 To bring them in at the very end of the hiring process as the final stumbling block is unfair to all parties.
 The company has put considerable effort into luring in the candidate and selling him on the company.
 The applicant has also gone to great lengths to show he is right for the job.
 Both parties have done research and soul-searching to determine there is a match.
-When a formal assessment is done as the last step, it suggests that neither HR or the hiring manager have confidence in their decision making or understand the recruitment process.
+When a formal assessment is done as the last step, it suggests that neither HR nor the hiring manager has confidence in their decision-making or understanding of the recruitment process.
 The assessment is positioned as a “pass/fail” exam rather than a tool that can benefit both parties.

 In the end, both the departments desire the same thing: the timely hiring of the best person for the job.
 This is easier to achieve with a thoughtful, harmonious relationship between the hiring manager and HR along the way.

-Check our our previous webinar "Onboarding Your New Employee For Success" for more on working together to create a smooth transition for new hires.
+Check out our previous webinar, "Onboarding Your New Employee For Success," for more on working together to create a smooth transition for new hires.